 The Institutional RDM strategy will be regularly revisited and revised where appropriate.

-A draft of the RDM Strategy is available here:
+A public draft of the RDM Strategy Draft v2.0 is available here:

 Town Halls and Feedback

-The Toronto Metropolitan University community is invited to read the draft and contribute feedback via a series of virtual Town Halls in November 2022.
+The Toronto Metropolitan University community was invited to read the draft and contribute feedback via a series of virtual Town Halls in November 2022.

-If you are unable to attend any of the Town Halls, you can send in your feedback to email@example.com
+If you were unable to attend any of the Town Halls, you can send in your feedback to email@example.com

 Institutional Research Data Management Strategy Working Group

 The strategy is being developed by the Toronto Metropolitan University Institutional Research Data Management Strategy Working Group in consultation with the TMU community via outreach activities.

 Institutional Research Data Management Strategy Working Group members:

 Dr. Naomi Adelson, Associate Vice President, Research & Innovation